telerik/blazor-docs/troubleshooting/js-errors.md

 Such errors indicate an outdated browser version, WebView, or emulator, which doesn't support recent ECMAScript standards.
 [Microsoft Blazor supports only current browsers](https://learn.microsoft.com/en-us/aspnet/core/blazor/supported-platforms).
 The [browser support policy for Telerik UI for Blazor]({%slug system-requirements%}) is the same.

+A syntax error will cause the browser to discard the whole `telerik-blazor.js` file, which will also lead to error `Could not find 'TelerikBlazor.initMediaQuery' ('TelerikBlazor' was undefined)`.

 ## KeyNotFoundException: The given key inputElementValue was not present